KimathiNewton/emails-signature-info/README.md

 * No Signature: Emails that do not contain any signature information.
 * Signatures: Emails with additional formatting or multiple contact details.
 * Nested Signatures: Emails with signatures embedded in quoted text from previous conversations.

 The rationale for selecting these test cases was to ensure that the prompt could handle a wide variety of real-world email scenarios, from simple to complex.
 This helped in assessing the robustness and adaptability of the language models.

+# Evaluation Metrics
+The model's performance was evaluated using cosine similarity between the extracted signature and the expected ground truth output.
+Cosine similarity measures the similarity between two vectors, with a higher value indicating a better alignment between the predicted and actual signatures.

+## Results For Mistral-large-latest Model in the Initial Prompt:

+Mean cosine similarity: 0.975759
+Standard deviation: 0.091883
+Minimum cosine similarity: 0.367639
+Maximum cosine similarity: 1.000000

+## Results For Open-mistral-nemo Model in the Initial Prompt:

+Mean cosine similarity: 0.863052
+Standard deviation: 0.212798
+Minimum cosine similarity: 0.189032
+Maximum cosine similarity: 1.000000

+Based on these results, Mistral-large-latest demonstrated superior performance with a higher average cosine similarity and lower standard deviation, indicating greater accuracy and consistency.